 At Masia Spa Can Pascol we are very satisfied with all the work we have carried out so far, but our sustainable project is not finished, as we still use a part of the energy from the electrical grid that little by little we will be substituting for renewables.
 Our challenge is full disconnection from the electrical grid, and to be able to share our sustainable message with many more travellers.

-This 2019 we will receive the Biosphera stamp in which we have been working in 2018.
+At the beginning of the year 2019 we have received the Biosphera stamp in which we have been working in 2018.

 While the stamps help us to certify our ecological endeavor and to reach our clients more quickly, they also keep us constantly in the process of improving so that our Sustainable project: “Love the Planet” will be kept up to date with good judgment.